pzivich/ComputationalEpi/README.md

 as a gap in most epidemiologic (and other quantitative sciences) curricula.
 Through simple examples, the basic principles of computational procedures common to epidemiologic analyses are reviewed.
 While the focus is on epidemiology (as I am an epidemiologist), the ideas and concepts explored here apply to any quantitative science.

+While not part of an official course, this repo is made with the idea that it would become an epidemiology course in the future.

 ### A note on language